A kinetic derivation of spatial distributed models for tumor-immune system interactions

-We start by considering the two conservative systems -the one with linear diffusion \eqref{S1_Lin} and the one with nonlinear cross-diffusion \eqref{CrosDif_macro}- derived in Subsection \ref{LinDif} and \ref{CrossDif}, respectively, which ensure conservation of the total immune system population.
-Specifically, we consider the spatially homogeneous formulation corresponding to the system \eqref{S1_Lin}, which is expressed as follows:
+We start by considering the two conservative systems - the one with linear diffusion \eqref{S1_Lin} and the one with nonlinear cross-diffusion \eqref{CrosDif_macro} - derived in Subsection \ref{LinDif} and \ref{CrossDif}, respectively, which preserve the total immune system population.
+Specifically, we start from the spatially homogeneous formulation corresponding to the system \eqref{S1_Lin}, which is expressed as follows:

 For simplicity, we introduce the notation $\gamma_i:=\bar{\alpha}^i_{jk}\beta^i_{jk}$ for $i=1,2,3$ and for $j,k=1,..,5$, and $\delta_{ij}:=\bar{\mu}_{ij}m_{ij}$, for $i=1,2,3$ and for $j=1,...,5$.
 From the conservation condition \eqref{cons_assump}, we find that $\gamma_3=\bar{d}_{21}$ and $\gamma_2=\bar{d}_{35}$.
 Under these assumptions and recalling expression \eqref{I_const}, we can reformulate the spatially homogeneous two-population system for tumor and active immune cells as: